 Employees in highly specialized positions, managers and executives, pre-employment contract review, and employees with a contract may seek representation.

 We offer a long-term relationship and careful guidance to structure and develop employment strategies.

 Business Law heavily overlaps this area of practice, see Zamzow Fabian PLLC's business attorneys for more information.

-Our employment law attorneys represent employers as well as management and executive employees.
+Our attorneys represent employers and executives.